COOL PICASSO INTERESTING FACTS YOU DIDN’T KNOW ABOUT

 The biography of Picasso is full of women.
 He married officially twice: first with Olga Koklova, with whom he had his first child Pablito, and at the end of his life with Jaqueline Roque who was 46 years younger.
 Before Olga he had two significant lovers: Fernande Olivier and Marcelle Humbert.
 And afterwards came Marie Thérèse Walter (mother of Maya), Dora Maar and Françoise Gilot (mother of Claude and Paloma).
 That’s without counting the many other lovers and girlfriends that were never achieved a relevant role in Picasso life…

-So what about you?
-Head to the comments below and tells us: any other Picasso facts you’d like to share with us?
+Any other Picasso facts you’d like to share with us?